(212) 514-5100 Available 24/7

 • Falling hazards,

-• Protection during all phases of construction, demolition and excavation work.
+• Dangers during all phases of construction, demolition, and excavation work.

-Knowledge of these sections are crucial in situations, such as a slip / trip and fall or trench cave-in, where Labor Law Section 240(1) may not apply.
-An attorney should therefore know the Industrial Code sections and the violation of which sections caused the worker’ accident.
+Knowledge of these sections is crucial, particularly in cases such as slip/trip and fall accidents or trench cave-ins where Labor Law § 240(1) may not apply.
+An attorney must, therefore, understand which sections of the Industrial Code were violated and how these violations caused the worker’s accident.

 Labor Law Section 200